Drakkar-Software/OctoBot/README.md

 This repository contains all the features of the bot (trading tools, interfaces, services, ...) without any modules (Octobot's tentacles).

-You just have to use the [integrated tentacle manager](https://github.com/Drakkar-Software/OctoBot/wiki/Tentacle-Manager) and OctoBot is ready !
+You just have to use the [integrated tentacle manager](https://github.com/Drakkar-Software/OctoBot/wiki/Tentacle-Manager) and your OctoBot is ready !

 ## Interfaces
 ![Telegram Interface](../assets/telegram-interface.png)
 [![Twitter Interface](../assets/twitter-interface.png)](https://twitter.com/HerklosBotCrypt)

-OctoBot is very customizable thanks to a lot of configuration and modules (tentacles).
+OctoBot is highly customizable using its configuration system and tentacles.
 You can absolutely configure all your needs with your own [configuration file](https://github.com/Drakkar-Software/OctoBot/wiki/Configuration).